Arcodiant/StarDocs/docs/welcome.md

-# Welcome to Star Docs!
+# Welcome to Star Docs

 Hi!
 I'm WhiskoTangey, and I'm a volunteer guide for the game Star Citizen.
 This site was created after I found myself answering a lot of the same questions